 Leave with pay is provided for the regular full time and regular part time employees upon the death of a member of the employee's immediate family.
 Family for purposes of granting funeral leave is defined as: spouse, parents, children, brothers, sisters, grandparents, grandchildren, sons-in-law, and daughters-in-law of either the employee or the employee's spouse.
 In the event of the death of a step-parent, step-brother or step-sister, leave must be approved by the appropriate Department Director before funeral leave may be taken.
 The allowable funeral leave time is a maximum of twenty-four (24) hours for regular full time employees and twelve (12) hours for regular part time employees.
 Fifty-six (56) hour personnel are provided 33.60 hours.
-Leave taken in excess of the allowable funeral leave time may be charged against the employee's sick leave credits.
+Employees may take 14.4 leave hours in excess of allowable funeral leave as long as it is charged to PTO, Annual or Sick Leave.
+Employees will advise administration of their intentions regarding the category as soon as practicable.